tstahlhut/CPP/Readme.md

 Therefore, it is important to use the Orthodox Canonical Form where you specify in your copy assignment operator and copy constructor how an instance of this class should be copied.

+## Abstract Classes

+### Recap "virtual" keyword

+We have already encountered the keyword **virtual** in the context of inheritance.
+It means that the most derived version of the virtual function will be used, e.g.

+	class Animal {
+		public:
+			virtual void	makeSound( void ) {
+				std::cout << *animal sound* << std::endl;
+			}
+	}

+	class Cat : public Animal {
+		public:
+			void	makeSound( void ) {
+				std::cout << *meow* << std::endl;
+			}
+	}

+	int	main ( void ) {

+		Animal*	Findus = new Cat;
+		Findus->makeSound();
+	}

+In this case, as the makeSound() function in the base class Animal is virtual, Findus will meow and not make an animal sound.

+### Pure Virtual Functions

+If you think it unnecessary to have an animal which can make *some animal sound* as such an animal does not exist but you want all your derived classes (cats, dogs, birds, etc.) to be able to make a sound, you can use a pure virtual function.
+This means that you declare the function makeSound() in your Animal base class but do not implement it.
+Instead, it equals 0.

+	class Animal {
+		public:
+			virtual void	makeSound( void )  = 0;
+	}

+This forces all the derived classes of Animal to implement the function makeSound.

+### Abstract Class

+Our animal class has now become an **abstract class**.
+An abstract class in C++ means that the class has at least one pure virtual function (virtual ... = 0).
+To denote that it is an abstract class, you may put a capital "A" in front of the class name:

+	class AAnimal {
+		public:
+			virtual void	makeSound( void )  = 0;
+	}

+	int	main ( void ) {

+		AAnimal*	animals[10] = { new Cat, new Dog, [and so on...] };

+		for (int i = 0; i < 10; i++)
+			animals[i]->makeSound();
+	}

+This way, by using an abstract class we can use polymorphism to let different animals make their sound by just looping through the animal array.
+At runtime the right makeSound() implementation will be called.
+However, we cannot instantiate a pure Animal object anymore because it has no implementation of the makeSound() function:

+	int main ( void ) {

+		AAnimal someAnimal;
+	}

+	error: variable type 'AAnimal' is an abstract class
+	note: unimplemented pure virtual method 'makeSound' in 'AAnimal' virtual void    makeSound( void ) const = 0;

 ## Additional Notes

 For style, see: https://google.github.io/styleguide/cppguide.html